Menu

 THE INTERNATIONAL CONFERENCE ON THE PEACEFUL USES OF ATOMIC ENERGY

-The result of this conference was the creation in 1956 of the 'International Agency for Atomic Energy', (AIEA-IAEA), which was ratified by almost all states during the second conference in 1958.
+The outcome of this conference led to the creation of the International Atomic Energy Agency (IAEA) in 1956, which was ratified by almost all states at the second conference in 1958.

 General Dynamics, Atoms for peace